Karma-Finance/karma-scores/Karma-Bond/Contracts/Karma-CustomTreasuryBalanced/docs/README.md

 - `caller`: The method caller.
 This field is handled by tokenFallback
 - `principalTokenAddress`: The principal inflow token address.
 This field is handled by tokenFallback
+- `poolIdPrincipalToken`: The principal token Balanced Pool ID.
+This field is handled by tokenFallback
 - `amountPrincipalToken`: The principal token amount sent.
 This field is handled by tokenFallback
 - `amountPayoutToken`: The amount of payout token to be sent back to the bond contract